Paul Mason (journalist): Journalism and broadcasting

 Mason attended the Wigan Casino in his youth as a follower of Northern Soul and hosted a documentary about the Northern Soul scene for the BBC's The Culture Show in September 2013.

 In August 2013, it was announced that Mason would join Channel 4 News as its culture and digital editor.
 In May 2014, it was announced that he would become the programme's Economics Editor at the beginning of the following month, replacing Faisal Islam.

 Mason announced in February 2016 that he was leaving his position at Channel 4 News in favour of freelancing so he could engage more fully in debates without the constraint of impartiality observed by broadcasters in the UK.

 His four-part documentary series #ThisIsACoup covered the 2015 Greek crisis from inside and outside the corridors of power.
 His five-part documentary series K is for Karl commemorated the ideas of Karl Marx on the 200th anniversary of Marx's birth.
 His four-part series, R is for Rosa, was commissioned by the Rosa Luxemburg Foundation to mark the centenary of the Polish-German revolutionary.

-As of 2024, he writes for The Spectator, The New European, Frankfurter Rundschau and Social Europe.
+As of 2024, he wrote for The Spectator, The New European, Frankfurter Rundschau and Social Europe.